kwame-mintah/python-fastapi-logging-application/README.md

 1. Select an appropriate Object Document Mapper (ODM), most likely [Motor](https://www.mongodb.com/docs/drivers/motor/).
 2. Configure credentials for [connecting](https://www.mongodb.com/docs/drivers/motor/#connect-to-a-mongodb-server-on-your-local-machine)
-   to MongoDB using environment variables and storing values in a suitable [pass](https://www.passwordstore.org/) store or secrets manager etc.
+   to MongoDB using environment variables and store values in a suitable [pass](https://www.passwordstore.org/) store or secrets manager etc.
 3. Create a new database for storing log events.
 A new Pydantic model will be created to represent the Database model e.g.
    `EventLogsCollection` re-using the existing model `EventLog` encapsulated as a list.
 4. Update existing endpoints and services to use `CRUD` operations against MongoDB.

+> [!NOTE]
+> Due to `pickle` being used, duplicate `event_id` can be inserted, so using the `/v1/event/get/{event_id}` will
+> only return one result and not the duplicate log events.
+This is the intended behaviour in the final version,
+> as the MongoDB `_id` for the document will use the `event_id` when being saved into the database.

 ### Deploying to Kubernetes using Helm charts

-A `Dockerfile` is included in this project to start the FastAPI server within a docker container.
+A `Dockerfile` is included to start the FastAPI server within a docker container.
 The next step is to use the docker image created as part of deployment to a [Kubernetes](https://kubernetes.io/) cluster using [Helm](https://helm.sh/).
 Most major cloud providers e.g. Google, AWS, Azure etc. provide a Kubernetes service, deploying to any of the providers will demonstrate a scalable and highly available FastAPI application.